What Can Be Done About Tenant Harassing Landlord?

 Rely on DoNotPay in Other Problematic Situations

 Your tenant might turn into a stalker, but you don’t know how to stop them.
 You might have a problem with sexual harassment or any other form of abuse.
 Whatever the case, we can protect you.
 That’s not all—there’s so much more you can use our app for, from problems with credit cards to overdue bills.
 DoNotPay is here to help you solve all kinds of everyday issues efficiently and completely free of charge.

 Your part of the job is simple.
-You only need to create an account on DoNotPay and log in to it via your web browser or iOS app.
+You only need to create an account on DoNotPay and log in to it via your web browser.
 Then you can choose from a wide range of services that we have to offer, including the following:

 - Fighting speeding tickets

 - Getting robocall compensation when scammers manage to trick you